Rufunsa District: Geography

 Rufunsa is on the Great East Road, approximately 150 km east of the capital, Lusaka.

 Demographics

 The indigenous people there are the remnants of the Soli people.
 They had to relinquish much of Lusaka land to the central government.

 Governance

-Three chiefs live in this district; Chief Bunda Bumba, Chieftainess Mpanshya, and Chieftainess Shikabeta.
+Three chiefs live in this district; Chief Bunda Bunda, Chieftainess Mpanshya, and Chieftainess Shikabeta.

 Before 1997, Rufunsa District along with Chongwe District and Kafue District, were known as "Lusaka Rural".